 Agentic Substrate Readiness

 Whether autonomous agents can discover, query, and complete conversions through your marketing infrastructure.
-Not a new pillar — a property that crosses three of the existing ten.
+Not a new pillar — a property that crosses four of the existing ten.

 The premise